Lenahan2021/AboutMe/README.md

 ## Summary

 My name is Spencer Lenahan and I am in Mr. Bander's Computer Science class.
 I grew up in Evansville, Indiana and attend North High School where I will be graduating from in May 2023.
 After high school I plan on attending IUPUI in Fall 2023 majoring in Computer Engineering.
-I have been programming for a couple years now, but Mr. Bander has sparked my passion for it again.
+I have been programming for a couple years now, and I hope you can check out some of my projects on this page.
 I have a strong desire to learn, and like solving problems and challenges that are thrown my way.
 I value hands-on learning and doing things that have an impact on other people.

 Hobbies